Setting Up Design Files For Print

-How to set up your file?
+How to set up your design files for print?

 There are several things you’ll need to consider when initially setting your file up, this practical guide will walk you through the main processes.
 No matter whether you’re designing a flyer, booklet, a T-shirt or any other printed material from Tradeprint we`ll point in you in the right direction.